 The strongest papers usually have one point to make.
 They make that point powerfully, back it up with evidence, and locate it within the field.

 Make sure that you’ve described your methodology and approach; whilst it may seem obvious to you, it may not to your reader.
 And don’t forget to explain acronyms.

 Clarity is key

-Make your work accessible by using clear language.
+Make your writing accessible by using clear language.

 Be aware of the other literature in your field (and reference it)

-You can’t review the whole of the relevant literature, but you do need to tell the reader how what you’re doing relates to key work that’s gone before and, if possible, how you are building on it.
+You can’t review the whole of the relevant literature.
+However, you do need to tell the reader how what you’re doing relates to key work that’s gone before.
+And, if possible, show how you are building on previous work.